SasheO/Groceries_Manager/README.md

 ### App Evaluation
 - **Category:** Productivity
 - **Mobile:** This app would be primarily developed for a mobile device because of its portability and possible push notifications (implemented as a stretch feature).
-- **Story:** Keeps all the user needs for groceries and cooking in one location.
+- **Story:** Cooking is difficult and requires a lot of executive planning which may be difficult for some people.
+This app aims to make the process a little easier by collating all you need in one place.
-- **Market:** Anyone can use this app, particularly adults who manage their own groceries
+- **Market:** Anyone can use this app, particularly adults who manage their own chores
 - **Habit:** This app should be used often as it manages user needs for daily living (cooking, getting groceries)
 - **Scope:** Pretty limited in scope, could possibly expand to more social app for sharing recipes (and not just making personal recipes or getting recipes from an API)